 - 1. Sick Leave: Sick leave is the authorized absence of a faculty member with pay because of personal illness, complications due to pregnancy or birth, injury, exposure to contagious disease that could be communicated to other employees or students; because of illness or injury of a member of the employee's immediate family that requires the attendance of the employee; or because of a death in the employee's immediate family.
 A full-time faculty member may use up to four (4) days of sick leave each academic year for personal reasons not necessarily associated with an illness or injury to the employee or an immediate family member.
 While teaching a summer session, a maximum of one additional personal day is permitted.
 When using personal days, the faculty member shall make a reasonable effort to arrange acceptable alternatives for all classes that may be missed.
 It is the faculty member's responsibility to notify the Chair of the alternative arrangements. - a.
-Sick Leave Accumulation and Use: Each full-time member earns one hundred twenty (120) hours of sick leave per year, at the rate of 13.333 hours for each month, or 6.67 hours for each pay period, of the academic year.
+Sick Leave Accrual and Use: Each full-time member earns one hundred twenty (120) hours of sick leave per year, at the rate of 13.333 hours for each month, or 6.67 hours for each pay period, of the academic year.
 Sick leave is cumulative without limit.
-Each faculty member is provided with a report of their accumulated sick leave on the Banner Self-Serve system.
 Sick leave may be used in increments of one (1) hour.
-When using sick leave, the faculty member will promptly notify their Department Chair regarding the absence and, whenever possible, advise of the estimated duration of absence.
+When using sick leave, whenever possible, the faculty member will promptly notify their Department Chair prior to the absence and advise of the estimated duration of absence.
 Additional provisions regarding the use of sick leave are described below: - i.
-Sick leave may be used during any period of time in which the faculty member is under contract to perform services for the University.
-Faculty members shall report all uses of sick leave on the Application for Sick Leave form to the Department Chair in accord with the directions for use attached thereto.
-The form reporting the leave time utilized must be submitted within three (3) business days following the completion of each semi-monthly pay period in which the leave has been utilized.
-The Administration reserves the right to implement electronic leave reporting during the term of this agreement.
+Sick leave may be used during any period of time in which the faculty member is under contract to perform services for the University. - ii.

-- ii.
 A continuous period of sick leave commences with the first day of absence and includes all subsequent days until the employee returns to work.
 Saturdays and Sundays (if the employee is not scheduled to perform services), and official holidays established and/or observed by the University shall not be counted.
-During any sevenday period, the maximum number of days of sick leave charged against any employee shall be five. - iii.
+During any week, the maximum number of days of sick leave charged against any employee shall be five. - iii.
+The University reserves the right to require a physician's certification or other verification in instances of five or more consecutive days of paid sick leave.
+When such certification or verification is required, it shall be provided to the Benefits area of the Office of Human Resources. - iv.
 All unused sick leave accumulated before the date of this Agreement shall be available for use by the employee pursuant to state law. - b.
 Emergency Sick Leave Reserve: The Administration and the Association support the continued operation of an Emergency Sick Leave Reserve (ESLR) for faculty members, and Academic Department Chairs.
-The purpose of the ESLR is to provide additional days of paid sick leave for members who have exhausted their paid sick leave balances.
-Eligible employees may elect to enroll in the ESLR during October of each year or within one month after becoming eligible for ESLR membership by donating one (1) day of their accumulated sick leave.
-The donated day is not returnable.
+The purpose of the ESLR is to provide additional days of paid sick leave for members who have exhausted their paid sick leave balances and otherwise qualify for sick leave.
+Eligible employees may elect to enroll in the ESLR by completing an ESLR enrollment form during October of each year.
+Members who elect to join the ESLR must have accumulated at least ninety (90) hours of sick leave and must have at the time of donation, a balance of at least eighty (80) hours of accrued sick leave after donation.
+Donations must be made in eight (8) hour increments with a maximum donation of forty (40) hours during the donation period.
+The donated hours cannot be returned.
+Distributions to individual members of the ESLR cannot exceed four-hundred eighty (480) hours in a twelve (12) month period.